wp-plugins/content-aware-sidebars/readme.txt

 === Plugin Name ===
 Contributors: intoxstudio
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=KPZHE6A72LEN4&lc=US&item_name=WordPress%20Plugin%3a%20Content%20Aware%20Sidebars&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted
-Tags: sidebar, widget, content aware, seo, dynamic, flexible, modular Requires at least: 3.1
+Tags: sidebar, widget, content aware, seo, dynamic, flexible, modular, bbpress, qtranslate, transposh, wpml Requires at least: 3.1
-Tested up to: 3.4
+Tested up to: 3.4.2
-Stable tag: 1.0
+Stable tag: 1.1.1
 License: GPL2

-Manage and show sidebars according to the content being viewed.
+Create and display sidebars according to the content being viewed.

 == Description ==

 Manage an infinite number of sidebars.
 Make your WordPress site even more dynamic and boost SEO by controlling what content the sidebars should be displayed with.
-Creating flexible, dynamic sidebars has never been easier, and no code is needed at all as everything is easily done in the administration.
+Creating flexible, dynamic sidebars has never been easier, and no code is needed at all as everything is easily done in the administration panel.
 No extra database tables or table columns will be added.

 = Features =

+* Easy-to-use sidebar manager
-* Show sidebars with all or specific:
+* Display sidebars with all or specific:
 	* Singulars - e.g. some posts or pages
 	* (Custom) Post Types
 	* Singulars with given (custom) taxonomies or taxonomy terms